 Part 4, the themed gardens, click here.

 Part 6, the remainder of entries are here.

 Stay tuned for the last in the series, all the other entries that were submitted for the contest but fell outside the rules of the contest.
 Thank you all for participating!

 Like this?
 Then you’ll love our Mini Garden Gazette!
-It’s free, monthly and everything miniature garden.
+It’s free, weekly and everything miniature garden.
 Sign up here, confirm through your email and you’ll get a free PDF of The Best of the Gazette, just for signing up!